apache/systemds/docs/standalone-guide.md

      (17) Num of modes        | 1

-The `Univar-Stats.dml` script writes the computed statistics to the `univarOut.mtx` file.
-The matrix has one row per univariate statistic and one column per input feature.
-The first column gives the number of the statistic
+In addition to writing statistics to the console, the `Univar-Stats.dml` script writes the computed statistics to the `data/univarOut.mtx` file specified by the STATS input parameter.

-(see above table), the second column gives the number of the feature column in the input data, and the third column gives the value of the univariate statistic.
+**univarOut.mtx file**

     1 1 30.0
     1 2 58.0